Paul-Tobiloba/alx-zero_day/0x03-git/README.md

-This is a directory containing all git tasks for Day-1
+This is a directory containing all git tasks for Day 1!